Loran Dunn photographed by Lauren Maccabee for Intern ©

 “She’d tell me quite regularly stories about him, and about Delaval,” Loran tells me.
 “It just all seemed quite fitting and a name I couldn’t stop thinking about.
 For me Delaval is synonymous with courage, and with the power of story.”

 The impetus to write led Loran to creative compulsion.
-She recalls her late teens being a flurry of thoughts turning into ideas turning into scripts turning into productions.
-She even had a small theatre company with her friends, creating mostly dark and offbeat comedies.
+She recalls her late teens as a flurry of thoughts turning into ideas, ideas turning into scripts, and scripts turning into full productions.
+Alongside her friends, she even ran a small theatre company, producing dark, offbeat comedies that often pushed boundaries.
 “We’d always have plays on.
 They were pretty out there and mad,” she adds.
+Recently, one of her former theatre friends, now working in digital marketing, shared insights on promoting a gambling site not on gamstop, a platform designed to operate independently of traditional restrictions.
+Their conversation reignited her passion for crafting narratives that explore unconventional spaces and led her to consider new creative avenues beyond the stage.

 Art school soon called, and a girl from Somerset found herself in Manchester.
 It was here that she found her calling in producing, realising that film could be a route into so much more than the comedies she enjoyed making with her friends.